-3.1.4 Thesis proposal (part-time MSc only)
+3.1.5 Thesis proposal (part-time MSc only)

 Part-time MSc students spend Trinity Term and the summer of their first year thinking about and planning for their thesis.
 Part of this process is a formative assignment to write a thesis proposal, to be submitted in their second year by noon on Monday of Week 4 in Michaelmas Term.
-The thesis proposal is uploaded to Inspera.
+The thesis proposal is sent to your supervisor.